pretix/pretix-docs/docs/guides/check-in/check-in-lists.md

 Regardless of which path you take, you will land on a page titled "Data export – Check-in List (PDF)".
 Under "Check-in list", select the list you want to export.
 You can use the settings on this page to filter and sort the file export by certain parameters.
-If you want to use the export for manual check-in, then it makes sense to select the "Check-in status" "All attendees" and "Sort by" one of the attendee name options.
+If you want to use the export for manual check-in, then you probably want an alphabetical list of all ticket holders.
+Select the "Check-in status" "All attendees" and "Sort by" one of the attendee name options.

 Under "Include questions", select any questions that are relevant for check-in.
 Once you are satisfied with your settings, click the :btn-icon:fa3-download: Start export: button.